mspivak/chess/README.md

-# Mauro Spivak's doctor.com job application test
+# Mauro Spivak's chess simulator

 ## Introduction

 Hey there!
-Thanks for taking the time to read this and review my application.
+Thanks for taking the time to read this and check my app.
 For any comments, questions or suggestions, don't hesitate on dropping me a few lines to mauros@gmail.com

 ## Coding Standards and Conducts